Czech Republic country brief

 Australia and the Czech Republic are like-minded countries and cooperate on a range of international issues bilaterally, with the European Union and in multilateral fora.

-While modest at present, Australia and the Czech Republic's trade and economic ties will develop further through the negotiation of a comprehensive and ambitious Australia-EU Free Trade Agreement.
+While modest, Australia and the Czech Republic's trade and economic ties could develop further through the negotiation of a comprehensive and ambitious Australia-EU Trade Agreement.

-There are opportunities for further business engagement especially in high value add products and services within defence, energy, ICT, cybernetics, new materials development, healthcare, education and applied R&D.
+There are opportunities for business engagement especially in high value add products and services within agrifood, infrastructure technology and services, energy, digital technologies, cybersecurity, aged care and medical devices, and applied RandD.

-The Czech Republic joined the Organisation for Security and Cooperation in Europe (OSCE) in 1995 and the North Atlantic Treaty Organisation (NATO) in 1999.
+The Czech Republic joined the Organization for Security and Cooperation in Europe (OSCE) in 1995 and the North Atlantic Treaty Organization (NATO) in 1999.

-- Czechian visitors to Australia (Year ended June 2020)
+- Czech visitors to Australia (year ending June 2022)

-- Australian residents of Czechian descent (2016 census)
+- Australian residents of Czech descent (2021 census)

 High level engagement

-The Czech Republic's Deputy Minister for Trade visited Australia with a business delegation.
+- October 2019 – The Czech Republic's Deputy Minister for Trade, Martin Tlapa, visited Australia with a business delegation.

 The Czech Republic and the Slovak Republic were created as separate States on 1 January 1993 from the territory of the former Czechoslovakia.
 The Czech Republic marks its National Day on 28 October, which celebrates the creation of Czechoslovakia in 1918.

-Two-way trade between the Czech Republic and Australia was valued at $1.0 billion in 2019.
-Exports from Australia to the Czech Republic were valued at $220 million and imports to Australia from the Czech Republic totalled $821 million.
+Two-way goods and services trade between the Czech Republic and Australia was valued at $1.595 billion in 2021.
+Bilateral trade was dominated by merchandise imports from the Czech Republic.

-Major merchandise imports from the Czech Republic to Australia included passenger motor vehicles, pumps (excluding liquid pumps) and parts, telecommunication equipment and parts.
+Major imports from the Czech Republic that year comprised passenger motor vehicles, pumps and parts, and civil engineering equipment and parts.
 Australia's major exports were wool and other animal hair, education-related travel, and vehicle parts and accessories.

-Australia continues to seek opportunities to promote Australian business and raise awareness of potential benefits of increased trade between Australia and Europe, including the Czech Republic.
+The Australian Government continues to seek opportunities to promote Australian business and raise awareness of potential benefits of increased trade and investment between Australia and Europe, including the Czech Republic.
 This work has intensified following the launch of Australia-EU FTA negotiations in June 2018.